antoniobarbalau/antoniobarbalau.github.io/kernel.md

     As in: [https://www.youtube.com/watch?v=XaA3qD1EAqg](https://www.youtube.com/watch?v=XaA3qD1EAqg).
 Current implementation: 2 zone 2 cardio sessions, one HIIT cardio session, all on the elliptical bicycle, 4 resistance training sessions centered around compund movements: push-ups, pull-ups/chin-ups, squats and core strength.
 All 20mins.

-4. **Space**

-    > "It is not the man who has little, but the man who craves more, that is poor." — Seneca

-    Creating physical, emotional and mental space by focusing on natural needs, engaging in unnecessary pursuits in moderation, and avoiding or very rarely pursuing unnatural desires.
-Natural desires, needed for healthy life, have a natural limit.
-There only so much food you need to eat before you don’t feel hungry anymore.
-There’s only so much water you need to drink before you don’t feel thirsty anymore.
-There’s only so much heat you need before you don’t feel cold anymore.
-There’s only so much a shelther has to provide in order to shelter you.
-Take time to notice the peacefulness coming from the lack of hunger and the lack of thirst for example.

-    But natural desires can be pursued in unncessary ways.
-You can drink coke to clench your thirst.
-You can go out and eat highly processed foods in order to end your hunger.
-However, these types of actions can have undesired effects on your physical and mental wellbeing.

-    Unnatural (not needed for survival) desires, such as the desire for luxury, fame, excessive amounts of money, fancy trips, the desire to scroll through social media, don’t have a natural limit.
-There’s always thirst for more money, I know people who are sad and feel like they need to work more because they can’t afford a winter house on a tropical island like some of their friends have.
-There’s always a need to acquire more fame, to impress more people, to acquire ever more praise and to maintain your reputation.
-There’s always a craving to scroll more.

-    My house does not have to be a palace, it just has to be safe, clean and welcoming.
-The way I dress does not have to be fancy, it just has to be trim.
-I don’t need fancy foods and drinks, I just need something nutritious that’s a bit tasty.
-I don’t need to scroll through social media for 3 hours a day, I just need meet with friends once a week.
-I don’t need to scroll through youtube and random news for 3 hours day in order to get information, I just need to check a few sources of highly curated information once a week or two.

 ### Emotional